What is Covid-19 teaching businesses about the future of the UK workplace?

 - Getting call centres set up to work remotely was a unique challenge given it is rarely done from home

-- Setting up video, team and work management platforms such as Microsoft Teams was a common solution
+- Setting up video, team and work management platforms such as Microsoft Teams was a common remote working solution

 - Suddenly being unable to print or scan key documentation for businesses needed to be overcome

-- Redefining staff etiquette and respect given the sudden move to remote-working and the challenges many had personally in making it work due to the circumstances of their home office environment.
+- Redefining staff etiquette and respect given the sudden move to remote working solutions and the challenges many had personally in making it work due to the circumstances of their home office environment.

 Maintaining good mental health in the face of isolation, difficult home-working environments and the pressure of uncertainty was a priority around the table.
 The table shared a concern around employees burning out given the difficulty in managing work/ life boundaries.